fidelix-project/fidelix/doc/getting-started/third-party-packages.md

 # Installing Prebuilt Binary Packages

-This capability will be forecoming in the future for select packages on select architectures.
+This capability will be forthcoming in the future for select packages on select architectures.
 In the meantime, it will be necessary to build third party packages from source.